 Who is Involved in the Accreditation Process?

-Accreditation at LAVC -- some history
+Accreditation at LAVC - some history

-For any questions, contact Deborah Kaye at (818) 947-2569 or email her at firstname.lastname@example.org.
+For questions about our accreditation efforts or accredited status, contact Deborah Kaye at (818) 947-2569 or email her at firstname.lastname@example.org.